 Neil Armstrong owed his moon walk on July 20, 1969 to a former high school teacher named Margaret Hamilton.
+It took more than 40 years for her to receive the recognition she deserved.

 Three minutes before the Apollo 11 lunar lander Eagle reached the moon's surface, computer alarms went off.
 But Margaret Hamilton had anticipated the problem and created software to solve it.
 The landing went ahead.